 Monmouth University is a direct lending institution, meaning that the University's Financial Aid Office will notify the student when to sign their Electronic Master Promissory Note (E-signature MPN) for their Direct loans.
 The student need not seek a loan application from a private banking institution.
 Borrowers should be aware that their loan will be submitted to the National Student Loan Data System (NSLDS) and it will be accessible by authorized agencies, lenders, and institutions.

 Monmouth University is responsible for delivering the funds to the student; funds will be transferred electronically to the student's account.
 All first-time Federal Direct Loan borrowers must participate in a loan counseling session before receiving the first disbursement of their loan proceeds.
 For your convenience, you are able to complete this session online.
 Please click here to begin the entrance counseling session.

-Borrowers are charged, by the federal government, an upfront origination fee of 1.072% of the principal amount of the loan.
-As of October 1, 2014, the origination fee will increase to 1.073%.
+Borrowers are charged, by the federal government, an upfront origination fee of 1.073% of the principal amount of the loan.
+As of October 1, 2015, the origination fee will decrease to 1.068%.